mbaumer/us_hep_funding/docs/_states/GA.md

 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $2,234,855 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $2,327,217 </b>in NSF MPS grants.
 ```
   Year  Institution                                                    Amount ($)
 ------  -----------------------------------------------------------  ------------
+  2019  Georgia Southern University Research And Service Foundation        92,362
   2018  Augusta University Research Institute                              23,376
   2018  Georgia Southern University Research And Service Foundation       577,125
   2017  Georgia Southern University Research And Serv                      34,000